Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 For example, given the path `a/b/c/d` with `matchStart: 1` and `matchStop: -1`, the match (and possible rewrite) is performed only on the path slice `b/c`.

-Capture groups defined by parenthesis in the regex can be used for the `rewrite` in the current or any nested rule, unless overridden by a different `match`.
+Capture groups (defined by parentheses in the regex) can be used for the `rewrite` in the current or any nested rule, unless overridden by a different `match`.

 #### matchStart